cqlouis/TensorFlow2-tutorial/02-transfer-learning/README.md

 The pre-processing function is more complicated now:
 * First, we need to read the images from their paths.
 * Second, since each image is of different sizes, we need to resize them so they can be batch pre-processed.
-It is important to preserve the aspect ratio of each image during resizing.
+It is important to preserve the aspect ratio(纵横比) of each image during resizing.
 Otherwise, the objects (dogs in this case) will be severely distorted, which in our experiment caused over 10% reduction of testing accuracy.
 * For data augmentation, during training we first resize each image, so its width is between a randomly generated integer between 256 and 512, then randomly crop a 224x224 sub-picture out of it.
 During testing, we resize the image, so its width is 256, and then central crop a 224x224 sub-picture.
 * During training, we also do random horizontal flipping
 * ImageNet's mean RGB value is subtracted from all images.